-Richard (Dick) James Holmes was born July 18, 1865 near Fort Whipple in what was then the Arizona Territory.
-He was twenty-six when he and his friend Gideon Roberts came to the house of Julia Thomas to watch over a dying Jacob Waltz.
-Sometime during the night of October 25, 1891, the Dutchman found it in his dying words to bequeath some forty-eight pounds of rich gold ore and the location of his mine to him, if you believe Dick Holmes.
+Richard (Dick) James Holmes was born July 18, 1865, near Fort Whipple in the Arizona Territory.
+He was twenty-six when he and his friend, Gideon Roberts, came to the house of Julia Thomas to watch over a dying Jacob Waltz.
+Sometime during the night of October 25, 1891, the Dutchman, in his dying words, bequeathed some forty-eight pounds of rich gold ore and the location of his mine to him, if you believe Dick Holmes.

-Holmes story paints a much darker version of the Dutchman than Julia Thomas and presents a different set of clues.
-The substance of those clues is passed down largely from his son George “Brownie” Holmes and from a dubious document known to Dutch Hunters as the Holmes Manuscript.
-Both Brownie and the manuscript we will discuss at greater length in another chapter.
+Holmes’ story paints a much darker version of the Dutchman than Julia Thomas and presents a different set of clues.
+The substance of those clues is passed down largely from his son, George “Brownie” Holmes, and from a dubious document known to Dutch Hunters as the Holmes Manuscript.
+We will discuss both Brownie and the manuscript at greater length in another chapter.
 It is for this reason that it is almost impossible to know what, if anything, Dick Holmes heard from the Dutchman.

-Let us suspend our disbelief and look at the major claims of the Holmes version.
+Let us suspend our disbelief and look at the major claims of Holmes’ version of the story.
 According to Dick Holmes, the mine was on the west side of the Mountains.
-Waltz acquired his mine by killing the former owners, generally retold as being Mexican descendants of the Peralta family, a name you will hear a lot in future installments.
-Waltz killed anyone that got close to0 the mine or threatened its security, including his own nephew in one story.
+Waltz acquired his mine by killing the former owners, generally said to be Mexican descendants of the Peralta family, a name you will hear a lot in future installments.
+Waltz killed anyone that got too close to the mine or threatened its security, including, in one story, his own nephew.
 Holmes followed Waltz into the mountains once but was discovered, a fact used to illustrate that the men knew each other before the deathbed incident.
-Most interestingly, in my opinion are clues that match up with the Thomas and Petrasch clues.
-Those being that there is a rock in the shape of a man (rock face according to Petrasch) where he leaves the trail to get to the mine.
-Also, that there is a ruined stone house on the opposite side of the canyon from the mine.
+Most interesting, in my opinion, are clues that match up with the Thomas and Petrasch clues.
+Those being that there is a rock in the shape of a man (a rock face, according to Petrasch) where he leaves the trail to get to the mine.
+Also, that there is a ruined, stone house on the opposite side of the canyon from the mine.

 Dick Holmes searched for the mine for years until his health would not allow it, then he passed the mantle to his son Brownie.
-If there is one theme shared by them, it was incredible paranoia and mistrust of anyone interested in finding the mine.
-One can only assume that if there were real clues passed down from Waltz, that Holmes would have shared them with his son, even if what he told everyone else was tainted.
-One thing I believe for certain is that if either Dick Holmes or his son found the Dutchman’s mine, they would not have told a soul.
+If there is one theme shared by them, it was their incredible paranoia and mistrust of anyone interested in finding the mine.
+One can only assume that, if there were real clues passed down from Waltz, that Holmes would have shared them with his son, even if what he told everyone else was tainted.
+One thing I believe, for certain, is that if either Dick Holmes or his son found the Dutchman’s mine, they would not have told a soul.